Table of Contents

-When revert to the Snapshot 1 “Snap_1”, All the files, folders and changes made after the Snapshot 1 will be lost.
+When reverting to the Snapshot 1 “Snap_1”, All the files, folders and changes made after the Snapshot 1 will be lost.
 I don’t see any of the folders created after Snapshot 1.

 All the active writes to the virtual machine are passed to the newly created virtual machine.
 You can notice the new delta file 000003-delta.vmdk.
-New delta file is growing when new writes are coming.
-It grown from 49 MB to 2.8 GB.
+The new delta file is growing when new writes are coming.
+It has grown from 49 MB to 2.8 GB.

 Snapshot consolidation is a way to clean unneeded snapshot delta files from a datastore.
 Left out delta files may continue to grow until the virtual machine runs out of datastore space.